Checking All Checkboxes in a GridView Using jQuery

 The JavaScript presented in these two previous articles still works, but the techniques used are a bit antiquated and hamfisted given the advances made in JavaScript

 programming over the past few years.
-For instance, the script presented in the previous articles uses server-side code in the GridView's DataBound event
+For instance, the script presented in the previous articles uses server-side code in the GridView's DataBound

-handler to assign a client-side onclick event handler to each checkbox.
+event handler to each checkbox.
 While this works, it violates the tenets of unobtrusive

 JavaScript, which is a design guideline for JavaScript programming that encourages a clean separation of functionality from presentation.
 (Ideally, event handlers